alvesmarcel/ios-nanodegree-pitch-perfect/README.md

 ### Audio effects screen

-* The user should tap an **effect button** (delay, chipmunk, darth vader, fast or slow) to play the recorded audio with the respective effect.
+* The user should tap an **effect button** (reverb, chipmunk, darth vader, fast or slow) to play the recorded audio with the respective effect.

 ## Frameworks